Kottayam medical college incident: Minister Vasavan claims search efforts not delayed | Politics

 Kerala Cooperation Minister V N Vasavan on Friday rejected allegations that search and rescue operations at the collapsed portion of the Kottayam Medical College were delayed or stopped and termed such claims as ''politically motivated''.

-Speaking to reporters a day after one woman was killed and three others were injured in the incident, the minister said that his and state Health Minister Veena George's remarks about no one being there in the collapsed structure were based on information provided by hospital authorities, including the medical superintendent.
+Earlier in the day, speaking to reporters, Minister Vasavan said that his and George's remarks about no one being there in the collapsed structure were based on information provided by hospital authorities, including the medical superintendent.

 ''So, rescue operations were neither stopped nor delayed.
 Such allegations are politically motivated and made for political gains,'' he contended.

-The Congress-led UDF opposition on Thursday alleged delays in launching the rescue operation and claimed that search efforts only began seriously after relatives of the missing woman raised concerns.
+Following the incident, the Congress-led UDF opposition had alleged delays in launching the rescue operation and claimed that search efforts only began seriously after relatives of the missing woman raised concerns.

-The opposition UDF had also mounted pressure on Minister George to resign and sought a judicial inquiry into the incident.
+The opposition UDF had also mounted pressure on Minister George to resign and sought a judicial probe into the incident.

-The woman who died was identified as Bindu from Thalayolaparambu. Śhe was pulled out from the debris more than two hours after the incident and was declared dead.
+Bindu from Thalayolaparambu in Kottayam district was pulled out from the debris more than two hours after the incident and was declared dead.

 The woman's family on Friday claimed that till now no ministers or anyone from the government had contacted them.
 Her husband claimed that he was present at the hospital after the incident, but none of the ministers even bothered to get in touch with him.